adobe/aio-lib-ims/api.md

 <dl>
 <dt><a href="#Context">Context</a></dt>
 <dd><p>The <code>context</code> object manages the IMS configuration contexts on behalf of
-the Adobe I/O Lib Core IMS Library.</p>
+the Adobe I/O Lib IMS Library.</p>
 </dd>
 <dt><a href="#Ims">Ims</a></dt>
 <dd></dd>